-The transaction with a related party shall be considered material if the transaction / transactions to be entered into individually or taken together with previous transactions during a financial year, exceeds ten percent of the annual consolidated turnover of the Company as per the last audited financial statements of the Company.
+The transaction with a related party shall be considered material if the transaction / transactions to be entered into individually or taken together with previous transactions during a financial year, exceed(s) Rupees One Thousand Crore or ten percent of the annual consolidated turnover of the Company as per the last audited financial statements of the Company, whichever is lower.

-1. Disclosure by Directors and Key Managerial Personnel ("KMP"):
+Disclosure By Directors And Key Managerial Personnel ("Kmp"):

 Every Director / KMP of the Company shall, at the beginning of the financial year or whenever there is any change in the disclosures already made, then immediately or at the first board meeting held after such change, provide information about his / her (including their relatives) nature of interest or concern in any company or companies or body corporate, firms or other association of individuals as prescribed under the Act, to the Company.

-The Company Secretary shall circulate, immediately, the list of the Related Parties to concerned departments who initiate and or are authriosed to decide various types of the transactions on behalf of the Company.
+The Company Secretary shall circulate, immediately, the list of the Related Parties to concerned departments who initiate and or are identified as departments that may in course of their regular activities initiate or enter into various types of the transactions / prospective transactions with a Related Party on behalf of the Company.

-A) All Related Party Transactions shall require prior approval of the Audit Committee.
+- All Related Party Transactions and subsequent material modifications thereof shall require prior approval of the Audit Committee.

-B) While assessing a proposal put up before the Audit Committee / Board for approval, the Audit Committee / Board may review the documents as placed before along with the proposal and or seek such other additional information from the management about the proposed transaction to assist / enable them in arriving at the decision on the proposal and also such other information as may be required in order to determine if the transaction is in the ordinary course of business and at arm’s length or not.
+- While assessing a proposal for related party transaction put up before the Audit Committee, the Audit Committee may review the documents as placed before them along with the proposal and or seek such other additional information from the management about the proposed transaction to assist / enable them in arriving at the decision on the proposal and also such other information as may be required in order to determine if the transaction is in the ordinary course of business and at arm’s length or not.

-- The Audit Committee may grant omnibus approval in respect of Related Party Transactions for value not exceeding of Rs.
-100 (hundred) Crore in aggregate in a financial year;
+- The Audit Committee may grant omnibus approval in respect of Related Party Transactions for value not exceeding in aggregate 40% of annual consolidated turnover of the Company as per the last audited financial statements of the Company in aggregate in a financial year;

-- The Audit Committee may grant omnibus approval in respect of individual Related Party Transaction for value not exceeding of Rs.
-12 (twelve) Crore in a financial year;
+- The Audit Committee may grant omnibus approval in respect of individual Related Party Transaction for value not exceeding 20% of annual consolidated turnover of the Company as per the last audited financial statements of the Company in aggregate in a financial year;

-f.
-Key terms and covenants including non commercial covenants;
+- Key terms and covenants including non-commercial covenants;

 - Audit Committee shall not grant omnibus approval in respect of transaction of Selling or disposing of the undertaking of the Company.